Trump takes on the caravan

 President Obama didn’t have to go that far, but he welcomed the horde.
 He sought to turn the invasion to his own uses.
 He didn’t much defend American national sovereignty in word or in deed.
 In his eyes, American national sovereignty is obsolete or undeserving of the president’s unambivalent support.
 As becomes more evident every day, more and worse is to come when the Democrats retake the presidency.

-In the meantime, thanks in part to Obama, we now have a new sheriff in town and President Trump is being tested by what the headlines euphemistically as a “migrant caravan.”
+In the meantime, thanks in part to Obama, we now have a new sheriff in town and President Trump is being tested by what the headlines euphemistically refer to as a “migrant caravan.”
 He commented on the “caravan” via Twitter (below, more here).

 The big Caravan of People from Honduras, now coming across Mexico and heading to our “Weak Laws” Border, had better be stopped before it gets there.
 Cash cow NAFTA is in play, as is foreign aid to Honduras and the countries that allow this to happen.
 Congress MUST ACT NOW!